The Best of Slovenia

 Tina: Well, probably his magic ability was that he was a mix of all the nationalities that included Yugoslavia.
 His mom was a Slovene, his dad was a Croat, and his wife was a Serb, so he was the only true Yugoslav there was.

 Rick: Today, are you happier with or without Tito and Yugoslavia?

-Tina: I will say I was happy to live a part of Yugoslavia, but I am happy to be living in European Union as well.
+Tina: I will say I was happy that I could live a part of Yugoslavia, but I am happy to be living in European Union as well now.

 This land has seen lots of change.
 But one thing that's constant is the warmth and hospitality of its people.

 Tina's mom: Dober dan.

 Rick: Nice to meet you.

 Tina's having us over for dinner to meet her family.